Worktrees enable having multiple branches checked out at the same time.

 git worktree add mainsyntax is:

-git worktree add <worktree_path> -b <branch_name>The first command will create a worktree folder in path
+git worktree add <worktree_path> -b <branch_name>The sample command will create a worktree folder in path

 mainand will try to checkout or create a branch namedmain.Repo now: